Orange's network investments help ward off low-cost rivals in France

 "Yoigo's market share has not grown since then; its customer churn is high," said Pellissier.

-It posted second-quarter sales of 9.79 billion euros and restated earnings before interest, tax, depreciation and amortisation (EBITDA) of 3.12 billion.
+It posted second-quarter sales of 9.79 billion euros and restated earnings before interest, tax, depreciation and amortization (EBITDA) of 3.12 billion.

 (Editing by James Regan and Andrew Callus)